sarfraznawaz2005/indexer/README.md

 **Already Present Indexes + Indexes Added By Indexer**

-You might have some indexes already present on your tables but you want to try out more via `try_indexes` and/or `try_composite_indexes` options.
+You might have some indexes already present on your tables but you want to try out more indexes on the fly without actually adding to the table via `try_indexes` and/or `try_composite_indexes` options.
 To specify table's existing indexes, use `try_table_indexes` option as mentioned earlier.
 Table's existing indexes (specified in `try_table_indexes`) will remain intact but indexes added via `try_indexes` and `try_composite_indexes` will be automatically removed.

 **Already Present Indexes**